 The city gets filled with the smell of gluhwein, people are singing carols on the streets, everything gets illuminated with Christmas lights, and people are joining their hearts to celebrate this magical event.
 This unique atmosphere will create memories that you will keep for a lifetime.

-2023 Christmas seasons in Strasbourg will be held from November 24 at 2 pm up until December 24 at 6 pm and if you want to attend it, you’d better plan ahead.
-The stalls will be opened everyday between 11:30 am and 9 pm except for December 24 they will close at 6pm.
+2024 Christmas seasons in Strasbourg will be held from November 27 at until December 27, 2024 and if you want to attend it, you’d better plan ahead.
+The stalls will be opened everyday between 11:30 am and 9 pm except for December 27 they will close at 6pm.
 For those who don’t want to miss this magical event, here are the top 10 things to do in Strasbourg in winter.

 Top 10 Things to Do In Strasbourg in Winter